 After I healed, I revisited the song and grappled with what I wanted to say.
 The instrumental felt dreamy and romantic, but I didn’t want to keep writing romantic songs about other people; I just had a significant procedure that brought repressed memories to the surface, and I needed to express it somehow.

 I decided to speak to my younger self in ‘Parasites’.
 The opening verses describe me waking up post-surgery (where I was loopy and left alone for a moment so I sang ‘On My Own’ from Les Misérables), being wheeled to the car, and my earliest childhood memories with gender confusion.
-Through the song, I assure younger Abby that there’s hope in the future, and to stick around to experience it.
+Through the song, I assure younger Baek that there’s hope in the future, and to stick around to experience it.

 Throughout college, I had a weird fear of learning music production.
 It wasn’t until my senior year that I started messing around with logic and ended up recording all of the instruments for ‘Suburbia’ (the first song I produced).
 It felt like I’d finally found my sound.

 I had the instrumental for a long time without knowing what to write about.
 One night, I got a drunk FaceTime from my friends in Chicago, and it was the first time in a while I really longed to return to that part of my life.
 I grew up in a predominately white suburb outside of Chicago (that the movie Mean Girls was based on), and had a difficult time navigating the environment.
 But I had amazing friends who had my back.